5-12 August 2017

 In this section:

-Out of the Shadows: Rediscovering Jewish Music and Theatre, will be held in Australia from August 5-12 2017 at the Sydney Conservatorium of Music
+Out of the Shadows: Rediscovering Jewish Music and Theatre, was held in Australia from August 5-12 2017 at the Sydney Conservatorium of Music

 Wednesday 9th August, 7:30 PM